fzingg/Intlekt-neo4-graphql-poc/README.md

 Open [http://127.0.0.1:7474/browser/](http://127.0.0.1:7474/browser/) to view it in the browser.

+In the browser, for the first time, you have to update the password of the DB :

+The first time enter that:
+- User: neo4j
+- Password: foobar

+Then it will ask you to set up the new password:

+- **foobar**

 In `ieml_to_neo4j.py`:
 ```
 DB_URL = os.getenv("DB_URL", "bolt://neo4j:foobar@localhost:7687")
 ```

 ### Remotely with a Neo4j AuraDB cloud already set up